enirevlow/bw-api-docs/docs/Garment-Creation/Arrange-Shape.md

 ![](../assets/arrange-shape/offset-shape.png)

-## Removing a shape from a cluster
+## Removing a Shape from a Cluster

 ### Code Snippet
 <!--DOCUSAURUS_CODE_TABS-->